bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/record_docs/ship_record.md

 This has 3 main effects:

- * It will automatically share the sheet to all of the players so they can view the ship's stats and roll assist rolls from the ship
+ * It will automatically share the sheet to all players so they can view the ship's stats and roll assist rolls from the ship
  * When players create characters, they will automatically have the crew ship linked on their character sheets
  * When spending a milestone via the Character sheet service record, some of the options apply to the ship rather than the character and selecting those will apply to the selected crew ship